itsdeemab/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Description: a script that changes the owner of the file hello t another user.

 4-empty: ascript that created an empty file with the name hello

+5-execute: Added a file that gives the user permission to execute a file